Mu2e/TrkAna/tutorial/pages/setup.md

 jupyter-notebook --no-browser --port=YYYY
 ```

 and copy the URL that is printed, into your local browser.
+You then type commands into each cell and presst Ctrl+Enter to execute the commands in that cell.

 Last Page: [Preliminary Information](prelims.md)